cnsilvan/deskmini310_hackintosh/README.md

 * 10.15.3 is the perfect version,if you have upgraded to 10.15.4, you need to add `igfxagdc=0` in the boot parameters to prevent the HDMI interface from being plugged in and out every time.
 * ~~don't upgrade to 10.15.5 ,if you want to use hdmi~~（WEG 1.4.1 fix hdmi）
+* Raise shared memory in bios can significantly reduce the restart probability

 ## Why Hackintosh